EmCat2000/manual/01-blocks-scripts-and-sprites/index.md

 The *location*-pin
 \index{location-pin} icon is a bit of a pun on a sprite-*local* variable
-\index{variable:sprite-local}.
+\index{variable!sprite-local}.
 It’s shown only in the palette.

 ### Script Variables